 I encourage each of you to spend some time thinking back on this school year.
 What was your goal at the beginning of the year?
 What activities did you engage in to help achieve your goal?
 What worked and what didn’t?
 How can you use this information to help you develop a goal for next year?
 We are always looking to make continuous improvement as human beings.
 Regular goal-setting and reflection on goals is a key to that self-improvement.

-dreads.
-When I leave the Seaglass Friday night at 11PM, I will
+principal dreads.
+When I leave DiBurro’s Function Hall on Saturday night at

-be a miserable wreck until the next morning.
-Each year, on prom night, I pray
+11PM, I will be a miserable wreck until the next morning.
+Each year, on prom

-that I won’t get a call from a police officer letting me know that something
+night, I pray that I won’t get a call from a police officer letting me know

-tragic has happened to one of our students as a result of a poor decision made
+that something tragic has happened to one of our students as a result of a poor

 Parents, I urge you to make sure you know where your